 Simon Anisman, owner of The Good Cannabis Company on Bank Street in the Glebe, says he believes high rates of cannabis use could be a result of higher availability but he adds that he thinks the lockdowns put students in positions where cannabis becomes more tempting.

 “I would assume that if you're stuck at home doing nothing, you're gonna smoke more weed,'' said Anisman.
 “If you have time to kill, you’re gonna indulge in said recreation.”

-Khan says that in addition to his COVID-19-related anxiety, the lack of structure also contributed to his use.
+Many students say in addition to their COVID-19-related anxiety, the lack of structure and routine also contributes to their increased use.

-“My use of marijuana has definitely gone up over the pandemic,” said Khan.
+“My use of marijuana has definitely gone up over the pandemic,” the third-year Carleton student said.
 “I'd chalk it up [in part] to having fewer commitments during the [lockdowns]."

-Even once the pandemic is mostly behind us, Khan doesn’t think he will go back to the way he used to live.
+Even once the pandemic is mostly behind us, he doesn’t think he will go back to the way he used to live.